allenai/aokvqa/README.md

 ## ClipCap

 We have modified the [ClipCap](https://github.com/rmokady/CLIP_prefix_caption) codebase for our task of VQA.
 In particular, we have forked the original repo via [our ClipCap branch](https://github.com/allenai/aokvqa/tree/ClipCap) and [made additional changes](https://github.com/allenai/aokvqa/compare/1ad805a...ClipCap).
-This is already part of the codebase you cloned, assuming you included `--recurse-submodules` as directed above.
+This is already part of the codebase you cloned, assuming you included `--recurse-submodules` as directed in the [main branch README](https://github.com/allenai/aokvqa/blob/main/README.md).

 <details> <summary><b>Downloading pretrained models</b></summary>